blytkerchan/blytkerchan.github.io/_posts/2011-05-20-using-ranges-and-functional-programming-in-c-cpp4theselftaught.markdown

 comments: true
 date: 2011-05-20 02:47:12+00:00
 layout: post
-permalink: /blog/2011/05/using-ranges-and-functional-programming-in-c-cpp4theselftaught/
-slug: using-ranges-and-functional-programming-in-c-cpp4theselftaught
 title: Using Ranges and Functional Programming in C++
 wordpress_id: 1399
 categories:
   - C++ for the self-taught
 tags:
   - C++
   - functional programming
   - programming
   - ranges
 ---

 C++ is a very versatile language.
 Among other things, you can do generic meta-programming and functional programming in C++, as well as the better-known facilities for procedural and object-oriented programming.
 In this installment, we will look at the functional programming facilities in the now-current C++ standard (C++03) as well as the upcoming C++0x standard.
 We will look at what a _closure_ is and how to apply one to a range, but we will first look at some simpler uses of ranges -- to warm up.

 <!--more-->

 If you look at the current version of Chausette, in the code for episode 28, you will find this:

     int main(int argc, const char **argv)
     {
     	Application::Arguments arguments(argc);